-The Company's short-term and long-term investments in U.S. Treasury securities and corporate bonds have been classified and accounted for as available-for-sale.
-The Company measures short-term investments at fair value on a recurring basis based on quoted market prices, and unrealized gains and losses, net of taxes, are included in other comprehensive loss.
+The Company's short-term and long-term investments in U.S. Treasury securities, commercial paper, and corporate bonds have been classified and accounted for as available-for-sale.
+The Company measures short-term and long-term investments at fair value on a recurring basis based on quoted market prices, and unrealized gains and losses, net of taxes, are included in other comprehensive loss.
 Upon sale, realized gains and losses are recognized in other income (expense), net on the statements of operations.
-No impairment losses have been recognized on short-term investments in the periods presented.
+No impairment losses have been recognized on short-term and long-term investments in the periods presented.